What Does ADHD Look Like in High-Functioning Women?

 Hormonal care, especially during perimenopause and menopause, may be relevant and should be guided by medical professionals.

-Therapy does not replace medical care.
+Women’s therapy does not replace medical care.
 It can provide space to understand patterns and develop sustainable coping strategies regardless of diagnostic status.

 A Steady Perspective